jnllyng/Web-Component-Library/README.md

-# Yang Jueun — UI Component Library
+# Coding Assignment 12: Web Component Library

 A React component library built with TypeScript, Styled Components, and Storybook.
 The production build is containerized with Docker and served via Nginx on localhost port 8083.